Azure/azure-sdk-for-js/sdk/core/abort-controller/README.md

 An `AbortSignal` can also be returned directly from a static method, e.g. `AbortController.timeout(100)`. that is cancelled after 100 milliseconds.

-Calling `abort()` on the instantiated `AbortController` updates the associated `AbortSignal`.
+Calling `abort()` on the instantiated `AbortController` invokes the regiestered `abort` event listeners on the associated `AbortSignal`.
 Any subsequent calls to `abort()` on the same controller will have no effect.

 The `AbortSignal.none` static property returns an `AbortSignal` that can not be aborted.
-Provde this to an Azure SDK method that requires an `abortSignal` if you don't wish to add custom abort logic.

 `AbortSignals` can also be linked so that when `abort()` is called on parent signal, it also fires on all child signals.
 This relationship is one-way, meaning that a parent signal can affect a child signal, but not the other way around.
-To create a parent-child relationship, pass in any parent signals to the `AbortController` constructor.
+To create a parent-child relationship, pass in the parent signals to the `AbortController` constructor.

 ## Examples